immu3-io/.github/profile/README.md

 ## Contact

-If you want to start building on-chain communication dApps, please DM us on [Twitter](https://twitter.com/immu3_io)
+If you want to start building on-chain communication dApps in the pre-public phase please DM us on [Twitter](https://twitter.com/immu3_io)